-The Company's strategy is to generate or acquire sustainable precious and base metals projects by conducting exploration in areas with strong geologic potential and high levels of social acceptability in the provinces of Saskatchewan and Quebec.
+The Company's strategy is to generate or acquire sustainable precious, base and strategic metal projects in the mineral-rich Canadian landscape, in an environmentally-responsible and socially-acceptable manner.
 Project generation and/or the acquisition of quality early-stage project is the foundation of mining development, and the Company's strategy is to generate exploration projects with excellent potential for partners or buyers to build into mining properties.
 To execute on this strategy, the Company relies on an experienced management team with a successful track record.
-Currently, the Company holds a 100% interest in all of its projects.